 Assessing the risk of aerosol transmission

-Adequate ventilation can look different in different workplaces or settings.
+Adequate ventilation can look different depending on the workplace or setting.

 You can reduce the risk of aerosol transmission by:

-- making sure infected workers (or any visitors with coronavirus symptoms) do not come into the workplace
+- making sure infected workers (or anyone with COVID-19 symptoms) do not come into the workplace

 - providing adequate ventilation with fresh air

-Deciding what adequate ventilation looks like in your workplace should be considered as part of a risk assessment.
+Deciding what adequate ventilation looks like in your workplace should be part of a risk assessment.